Group Hopf algebra: Definition

 Let G be a group and k a field.
 The group Hopf algebra of G over k, denoted kG (or k[G]), is as a set (and a vector space) the free vector space on G over k.
 As an algebra, its product is defined by linear extension of the group composition in G, with multiplicative unit the identity in G; this product is also known as convolution.

 Note that while the group algebra of a finite group can be identified with the space of functions on the group, for an infinite group these are different.
-The group algebra, consisting of finite sums, corresponds to functions on the group that vanish for cofinitely many points; topologically (using the discrete topology), these correspond to functions which are non-zero only on a finite set.
+The group algebra, consisting of finite sums, corresponds to functions on the group that vanish for cofinitely many points; topologically (using the discrete topology), these are the functions with compact support.

 However, the group algebra $k[G]$ and $k^G$ – the commutative algebra of functions of G into k – are dual: given an element of the group algebra $x = \sum_{g\in G} a_g g$ and a function on the group $f\colon G \to k,$ these pair to give an element of k via $(x,f) = \sum_{g\in G} a_g f(g),$ which is a well-defined sum because it is finite.